dialog-semiconductor/py_ble_manager/examples/central_at_command_cli/README.md

 # central_at_command_cli

-This example provides a AT Command like interface to control a BLE central deivce.
+This example provides a command line interface to control a BLE central deivce.
 It supports scanning, connecting, reading, writing, etc.

 You can run it with: